etan18/Obsidian-Notes/Artificial Intelligence/rational agent.md

+#cs188

-In [[artificial intelligence|artificial intelligence]], an **agent** is any entity that perceives and acts.
+In [[artificial intelligence]], an **agent** is any entity that perceives and acts.
 Our goal is to create *rational* agents which maximize their expected *utility*.
 This implies that the agent is given some understanding of its environment, as well as a defined goal.

 [[heuristics]]